Kimpulla/pdfRoulette/README.md

 1. **Select PDF**: Choose the PDF file you want to explore.
 2. **Click Shuffle**: Generate a random page and dive into your PDF adventure!

-## Setting Up the Project in Your Coding IDE
+## Setting up the project in your coding IDE

 To set up the project in your coding IDE, follow these steps: